hybridindie/web-app-theme/README.md

 #### Other versions
 You can use web-app-theme >= 0.6.2 with Rails 3.
-If you want to use it with rails 2, use web-app-theme 0.5.3 Specify the web-app-theme gem in your Gemfile, only for :development and :test
+If you want to use it with rails 2, use web-app-theme 0.5.3

+Specify the web-app-theme gem in your Gemfile, only for :development and :test

     group :development, :test do
       gem 'web-app-theme', '>= 0.6.2'
     end

+If you want to use with Rails 3.1, add the following line in your `Gemfile`:

+    gem 'web-app-theme', :git => 'git://github.com/jweslley/web-app-theme.git'

 ## Usage

 ### Theme Generator